 • Conserving wildlife and habitat, including the removal of invasive species, ensuring that native plants and animals thrive.

-• Protecting clean water sources.
+• Protecting our watershed and clean water sources.

 • Maintaining and modernizing educational facilities, including the Animal Lab that houses turtles, snakes, and other animals so students have interactive experiences, no matter the weather; the Cottage that houses the kitchen, dining area and offices; and tents and tent platforms for overnight camping.